 Use library stick toppers!

 These are super easy and fun to set up!
-Simple customize your topper with student names or numbers, print on cardstock, laminate if you like, and attach to a ruler, dowel, or even an old wooden spoon!
+Simple customize your topper with student names or numbers, print on card stock, laminate if you like, and attach to a ruler, dowel, or even an old wooden spoon!

 Students then use the sticks while previewing the book bins or bookshelves.
+The steps are so simple, most students will find they even enjoy knowing where their book gets returned too.
+Talk about a magnificent win-win!

 As they take out a book, they place the stick into the same spot.
 If students choose not to take the book, they can easily remember where to replace it.
 If they do, you know where they grabbed a book from when looking for the title again.

-Library stick toppers really make organization of a teacher’s library so much easier to maintain!
+Creating library stick toppers really make organization of a teacher’s library so much easier to maintain!

 Checking Out Book Return Resources